General

 Range and Habitat

-Blue Grosbeak: Breeds from California, Colorado, Missouri, Illinois, and New Jersey southward and spends winters in the tropics.
+Blue Grosbeak: Breeds from California, Idaho, North Dakota, Illinois, and New Jersey southward through much of the United States in into northern Mexico.
+Winters in the tropics from coastal Mexico and the West Indies south into South America.
 Preferred habitats include brushy, moist pastures, and roadside thickets.

 Breeding and Nesting